adiladawi/data-visualization-patterns/display-patterns/correlations/A12Bubble_ChartR.md

 ### Graphics

 This example use the symbols function to make a Bubble Chart.
-For get help of the function, at the program's command prompt type: &gt;
+For get help of the function, at the program's command prompt type:

-help("Symbols")
+> help("Symbols")

     radius <- sqrt( mtcars$cyl/ pi )
     symbols(mtcars$wt,mtcars$mpg, circles=radius,inches=0.17, fg="blue", bg="blue", xlab="Car Weight", ylab="Miles per Gallon", main="Bubble Chart by Milles per Gallon and  Car Weight")